 - Yes.
-We give priority to schools, but science clubs, museum programs, boys & girls clubs, etc., are encouraged to apply.
-If you are uncertain if your group would qualify, send email to the above address.
+Although we give priority to schools, we also encourage science clubs, museum programs, boys & girls clubs, etc., to apply.
+If you are uncertain if your group would qualify, just email us.

 - Yes.
-You can always follow along as a guest whenever a school is running the ESEM.
-(Simply login as guest; no password is required.)
-We also accept applications from foreign countries, though due to time zone differences it may not be feasible to run the ESEM when your school would be in session.
-We are located in the Central Time Zone (GMT-06:00).
-And of course the Bugscope web site and tools are in American English.
-(Though not everyone in our group is monolingual!)
+You can always follow along as a guest during another school's session.
+(Simply login as a guest, with no password.)
+We accept applications from other countries, although due to time zone differences it may not be feasible to run a session when your students are in class.
+We are in the Central Time Zone, GMT-06:00.

 We participated in Bugscope before.
 Can we reapply?

 - Yes!
 We're happy to have repeat participants.

 Who do I contact if my question isn't answered here?